ericamarie9016/threeza-crowd/README.md

 - .gitignore: A list of filetypes that should not be uploaded to the repository.
 - LICENSE: The licensing for the repository.
 - README.md: this file that you are reading right now outlining our goals and explaining the contents of the repository.
-- Tutorial_Instructions: The original assignment instructions.
+- Assignment_Instructions: The original assignment instructions.
 - Slideshow

 ## Contact Information: